 Fragrance ingredients

-Dove shampoos are known for their lovely scents created by using a blend of both natural fragrances like Limonene, Citronellol, Linalool, and synthetic fragrances like Hexyl Cinnamal.
+Dove shampoos are known for their lovely scents created by using a blend of natural fragrances like Limonene, Citronellol, Linalool, and synthetic fragrances like Hexyl Cinnamal.

 Colorants